randomer-project/app/en/privacy-policy.md

 The application does NOT use the following services:

 - No advertising (AdMob, Unity Ads, etc.)
-- ~~No analytics (Google Analytics, Firebase Analytics) — except for MyTracker mentioned above~~
 - No cloud services (Firebase, AWS, Azure)
 - No social networks (Facebook SDK, Google Sign-In)

 ## 4. Data Storage

-All data created by the Application (settings~~, saved lists~~) is stored exclusively locally in your device's memory using Android DataStore.
+All data created by the Application (settings) is stored exclusively locally in your device's memory using Android DataStore.

 Data Deletion

 The user can delete all Application data at any time in the following ways:

-- Android Settings → Apps → [APPLICATION NAME] → Clear data
+- Android Settings → Apps → Randomer → Clear data
 - Uninstalling the application from the device

 ## 5. Transfer of Data to Third Parties